TheRealKasumi/NikoLight/documentation/planning.md

 `power = led_count x 0.042 x 5`

 From the example configuration above, we assume a total number of 784 LEDs.
-You probably already feel that this could easily exceed the limits of the voltage regulator TesLight comes with.
+You probably already feel that this could easily exceed the limits of the voltage regulator NikoLight comes with.

 In theory, we could reach a current of 33 A (784 x 0.042) or 165 W (784 x 0.042 x 5) of power.
 This is not safe to deal with for everyone.
 Also, it would allow for brightness levels, that are far from practical, especially for the light bars.

-In a normal use case, the power provided by the TesLight controller is enough.
+In a normal use case, the power provided by the NikoLight controller is enough.
 It still allows for a decent brightness without having to deal with dangerously high currents.
 Like mentioned above, by default the software ensures that a maximum power draw of around 20 W is not exceeded.
 Also, the regulator temperature is limited to 80 °C when the optional temperature sensors are installed.